skygragon/leetcode-cli/docs/advanced.md

 * `AUTO_LOGIN` to enable auto login feature, see [Auto Login](#auto-login).
 * `COLOR_THEME` to set color theme used in output, see [Color Theme](#color-theme).
+* `EDITOR` to set editor used to open generated source file.
 * `ICON_THEME` to set icon them used in output.
 * `LANG` to set your default language used in coding.
 * `USE_COLOR` to enable colorful output.